Lukashevskiy/RowFollowLove2d/readme.md

-# Raw move by unspecified traectory
+# Raw triangle move by unspecified traectory
 or specified?

 ### demo